 If you’re looking for a new crime thriller to binge watch you might want to check out Dahmer — Monster: The Jeffrey Dahmer Story on Netflix (also, Murphy's got a new Netflix series called The Watcher that will debut its first trailer at Netflix Tudum 2022).
 By most accounts, it’s a tightly crafted series with a remarkable leading performance from Peters.
 But make sure to remember the characters on screen were real people that tragically lost their lives to a cruel and evil man.
 It’s important that we don’t lose sight of that in the name of entertainment.

-Next: Looks like Rick and Morty season 6 episode 4 is a Severance parody?
+Next: Looks like Dahmer is now the second-highest viewed English-language show on Netflix, and there's still room to grow.
 Netflix’s 'Lou' with Allison Janney is a twist on Taken — should you watch?
 The Red Sox vs Yankees live streams feature Aaron Judge chasing home run history.